The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's 3-Methylthymidine (signed) is estimated to be worth between £13,000 and £19,000.
-This screenprint, created in 2014, has shown consistent value growth, with an average annual growth rate of 1%.
-This work has an auction history of three sales since its entry to the market on 8th June 2016.
+The value of Damien Hirst's 3-Methylthymidine, a signed screenprint from 2014, is estimated to be worth between £13,000 and £20,000.
+This work has shown consistent value growth, with an average annual growth rate of 2%.
+This piece has an auction history of three sales since its entry to the market in June 2016.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis